gardener/gardener/docs/proposals/30-apiserver-proxy.md

 1. Initiating an HTTP CONNECT request to the new port/path on the `istio-ingressgateway`
 2. Including the new custom header in the CONNECT request
-3. Establishing a secure tunnel once the CONNECT request is accepted
+3. Creating a secure connection over the established tunnel once the CONNECT request is accepted
 4. Forwarding the original API server request through this secure tunnel

 ### Technical Implementation Details